wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 This diagram for is intractably complex and way too much to keep in our memory in one chunk.
 We need to break it down into smaller, more tractable pieces.

-Notice first that if we start on any A, we can find a C either three frets higher on the same string, or two frets **lower** on the next string (remember the fret shift when moving between string 3 and string 2, however).
+#### Above and Below Concept

-#### Step 3a: Two one-octave shapes
+Before we do so, however, I'd like you to notice something important:

-We can use this fact to first memorize two simple one-octave shapes (similar to what I called the "frying pan" shapes in [another set of posts]({{< ref "/post/2018-12-18-the-frying-pan.md" >}})):
+If we start on any A, we can find a C either three frets higher on the same string, or two frets **lower** on the next string (remember the fret shift when moving between string 3 and string 2, however).

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/two-one-octave-Am-1.png" title="One octave Am Pentatonic, shape 1" width="33%">}}